-European researchers have quantified the noise and other effects from offshore wind farms in Denmark.
-(DONG Energy, 2006) Recently, new injury and behavior criteria for marine mammals including cetaceans and pinnipeds have been published (Southall, et al., 2007).
-Our analysis of the effects of the additional noise caused by the offshore wind farm has utilized both new criteria and the existing criteria from the National Marine Fisheries Service (NMFS).
+European researchers have quantified the noise and other effects from offshore wind farms in Denmark (DONG Energy, 2006).
+Our analysis of the effects of the additional noise caused by the offshore wind farm has utilized the existing injury and behavior criteria from the National Marine Fisheries Service (NMFS).
+New injury and behavior criteria for marine mammals including cetaceans and pinnipeds have been published (Southall, et al., 2007) and the incorporation of the new criteria into this study is ongoing.

-Pile driving and other activities associated with construction and removal of the wind turbine structures will have the most intense acoustic signals.
-(Richardson, Greene, Malme, & Thomson, 1998) In this report, we model the acoustic signature of pile driving using standard pile driving source functions, the geological and oceanographic properties of the potential sites, and the Monterey-Miami Parabolic Equation (MMPE) acoustic transmission loss model (Smith, 2006).
+Pile driving and other activities associated with construction and removal of the wind turbine structures will have the most intense acoustic signals(Richardson, Greene, Malme, & Thomson, 1998).
+In this report, we model the acoustic signature of pile driving using standard pile driving source functions, the geological and oceanographic properties of the potential sites, and the Monterey-Miami Parabolic Equation (MMPE) acoustic transmission loss model(Smith, 2006).

-2. Wind Turbine Noise
+1. Wind Turbine Noise